 - Check in on assignments

-All active assignments live on the Assignments tab.
-This is where you can can track completion as it comes in, and can take administrative action on assignments, including extending a due date or manually adding new students to an assignment.
+- All active assignments live on the Assignments tab.
+This is where you can track completion as it comes in, and can take administrative action on assignments, including extending a due date or manually adding new students to an assignment.
 To view the real-time report, click View Report.

 - Identify wrong answers